TD Bank vs. Bank of America: Which small business lender is right for you?

 Frequently asked questions

-• To get a business loan from Bank of America, first confirm you meet the loan qualifications, which are a minimum of two years in business, an annual revenue of at least $100,000 and a personal credit score of 670 or higher.
+To get a business loan from Bank of America, first confirm you meet the loan qualifications, which are typically a minimum of two years in business and a personal credit score of 700 or higher.
+Its cash-secured line of credit does offer lower eligibility requirements: qualify with just six months in business and $50,000 in annual revenue.
 If your business qualifies, you can complete an application and provide the required documentation.